aws/aws-database-encryption-sdk-dynamodb/README.md

   private String partitionKey;
   private int sortKey;
-  // The next three fields represent attributes that we will perform cryptographic operations on.
+  // The next three fields represent DynamoDB item attributes that we will perform cryptographic operations on.

   // attribute1: Encrypt the data and sign it for authenticity private String attribute1;